StrikingLoo/strikingloo.github.io/wiki/early-modern-england.md

 In the mid to late 16th century, funded by clergymen, merchants and gentlemen usually from London, a plethora of grammar schools were founded, to the point where for instance Lancashire had one on every town.
 Education here was mostly classical.
 They taught the 4 r's: reading, 'riting, 'rithmetic and religion.

-By the early 17th century most towns had a grammar schools and many villages had a petty school (which only taught literacy and basic arithmetic).
+By the early 17th century most towns had a grammar school and many villages had a petty school (which only taught literacy and basic arithmetic).

 Most who attended university were sons of noblemen, or of the richest sort of merchants or professionals, as they were very costly.
 The same happened with grammar schools, but petty schools did penetrate most of society.